Aide-C/Cybersecurity_Portfolio/1/README.md

 # Conduct a Security Audit

 Audits help ensure that security checks are made to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.
-This scenario is based on a fictional company:<br>
+This scenario is based on a fictional company:

 Botium Toys is a small U.S. business that develops and sells toys.
 The business has a single physical location, which serves as its main office, a storefront, and a warehouse for its products.
 However, Botium Toy’s online presence has grown, attracting customers in the U.S. and abroad.
 As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide. <br>